 This Bacteria Causes Pain, Bloating and Diarrhea

-It’s hard to believe that a microorganism so small could cause so much damage.
+It’s hard to believe that a microorganism so small could cause so much damage, including not only pain, but also bloating and diarrhea.

 We’re talking about Helicobacter Pylori.
-It was first discovered and described in 1983 and caught public attention due to its aggressiveness upon infecting and remaining in patients.
+It was first discovered and described in 1983 and caught public attention due to its aggressiveness upon infecting patients.

-Spread by contact, H. Pylori immediately sets itself up in the stomach lining or duodenum, causing major upset.
+Spread by contact, H. Pylori immediately sets itself up in the stomach lining or duodenum, causing major problems that could include bloating and diarrhea.

 Many people think that this bacteria is more common in third world countries where hygienic methods are not always adequate.

-While it’s true that the incidence of infection is higher in these areas, no one is safe from becoming ill and suffering from pain that if not properly treated can lead to chronic gastritis or dangerous ulcers.
+While it’s true that the incidence of infection is higher in these areas, no one is safe from becoming ill and suffering from pain, bloating and diarrhea.
+What’s more, if someone doesn’t treat your illness properly, this could lead to chronic gastritis or dangerous ulcers.

 We’ll explain how you can treat and prevent it for your own health and safety and that of your loved ones.